These Arnold Palmer Cupcakes taste just like the drink, but in cupcake form! Iced tea + lemonade = one delicious combination.

-- lemon slices and mint leaves, optional (for garnish)
+- lemon slices and mint leaves, for garnish

 In a medium-sized bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-In two batches, add the dry ingredients to the wet.
+In two batches, add the dry ingredients to the butter/sugar/egg mixture.
 Add the sour cream, lemon juice, vegetable oil, lemon oil/zest, and vanilla extract.

 Fill the muffin tins 2/3 of the way.
 Bake 22-25 minutes, or until a toothpick/knife comes out clean when inserted in the center.
 Allow the cupcakes to cool in the pans for 5 minutes before removing them to a wire rack to finish cooling completely.

-Once the cupcakes have cooled completely, frost them however you’d like.
-Top with lemon slices and mint leaves, if desired.
+Once the cupcakes have cooled completely, frost them however you'd like.
+Top with lemon slices and mint leaves.